 Rebecca has been with Shades of Green since 2016, and she brings an incredible capacity to listen and reflect with clarity and compassion, in both her role as designer and leader within the company.
 We can't sing her praises loud enough!

-Aaron, Brandy's husband, has been wearing lots of hats since the beginning of Shades of Green.
-As such, he is intimately connected to the pulse of the company, and he plays a vital role as a values-keeper, mentor, and leader of all-things-install.
+Aaron has been wearing lots of hats since the beginning of Shades of Green.
+As such, he is intimately connected to the pulse of the company, and he plays a vital role as a values-keeper, mentor, and leader of our Community Giveback Program.

 Jasper brings a passion for learning and precision, which comes through in his meticulous building skill, as he leads the install team with a smile and a pragmatic eye.
 Originally from the Netherlands, he left a career in public health to pursue his passion for permaculture and to bring regenerative landscapes to life.